What is Direct Marketing?

 Inquirers for one product can be contacted about a related one.
 Marriage, moving, and maternity are trigger/drivers of a spate of time-sensitive purchase decisions from pediatrics to life insurance.
 To make good use of your marketing database, keep it current and track as many attributes as you can so messages can be personalized.

 Lead Scoring – Customer databases are fluid.
-The range of relationships from regular customers to purchased look-alike prospects to cold calls fall somewhere on the spectrum of viability.
+The range of relationships from regular customers to purchased look-alike prospects to cold calls fall somewhere on the spectrum of marketabiliy.
 With each effort to reach and convert, the score changes.
 Lead scoring platforms exist that strive to make sense of this.
 Expressions of interest or a lack thereof change the score.
 Changes in job responsibilities change the score.
 Interactions with emails, postcards, websites and calls change the score.
 Think of it as a data driven heat map.
 Up to date lead scoring is a valuable tool for salespersons.
 Lead scores that are behind the curve make closing deals much harder.

 Tips for a Successful Campaign